The Bronx Trilogy: three books of poetry about The Bronx

-The Shoe Shine Parlor Poems Et Al is the W. R. Rodriguez’s first book; this is the original Ghost Pony Edition.
+The Shoe Shine Parlor Poems et al is W. R. Rodriguez’s first book; this is the original Ghost Pony Edition.

 These narrative and lyric poems derive from the author’s youth in the South Bronx and his work as a bootblack in the family shoe shine parlor during the 1960s.

-The first section, “the shoe shine parlor poems,” contains narratives and character sketches of neighborhood personalities: the man who pretended to be a policeman, the golden glove boxer beaten senseless by the police in a case of mistaken identity, the one-eyed heroin addict, the local bully receiving his ironic comeuppance, the seventh son whose luck ran out in the Vietnam War.
+The first section, “the shoe shine parlor poems,” contains narratives and character sketches of neighborhood personalities: the man who pretended to be a policeman, the golden glove boxer beaten senseless by the police in a case of mistaken identity, the local bully receiving an ironic comeuppance, the seventh son whose luck ran out in the Vietnam War.

-The second section, “et al,” is a more lyrical view of the Bronx: a tribute to a goldfish imprisoned in the heel of a woman’s platform shoe, Thoreau thrown off a rooftop, a young girl killed while playing in the spray of a fire hydrant, the old accordion player’s swan song, a celebration of the weeds which even the Bronx cannot kill.
+The second section, “et al,” is a more lyrical view of the Bronx: a tribute to a goldfish imprisoned in the heel of a woman’s shoe, Thoreau thrown off a rooftop, the old accordion player’s swan song, a celebration of the weeds which even the Bronx cannot kill.

 The Bronx: Three Memoirs is a compilation of articles written for The Bronx County Historical Society Journal.

 The memoirs cover a family’s life in The Bronx from 1922-2013.

 In 1997, 2001, and 2017, Rodriguez received the Carl M. & Nettie M. Halpern Memorial Award “for the best reminiscence article published in The Bronx County Historical Society Journal each year.”